A Few Common Logical Fallacies That You Just Gotta Know

 One more fallacy for today involves bad or incomplete comparisons.
 Arguments that commit this fallacy typically establish as a premise that two things are similar in some ways.
 The argument then concludes that these things are similar in some other respect.

 Suppose I said that a Corvette has a V-8 engine and is a fast car that can take turns at a high rate of speed.
 Well, a heavy-duty pickup also has a V-8.
 So it, too, must be fast and able to take turns at a high rate of speed.

 Um, no. The argument takes one similarity, the engine, as evidence of other similarities, and ignores relevant differences between the things being compared.
 Whenever an argument is premised on a similarity between two cases, look for a bad comparison.

-There are more, of course.
+There are more flaws to know, of course.
 There are many more fallacies that you’ll see often on the LSAT and should know well.
 But these four are common and a good start.
 If you’re good at spotting logical fallacies, it’ll help you in so many places on the LSAT.
 So get familiar with them.